 University of Charleston

-The university’s goal is to provide adequate protection to the campus community against vaccine-preventable diseases by requiring students to be vaccinated against and/or screened for certain highly contagious diseases.
-This goal can best be achieved through a mandatory pre-matriculation immunization requirement policy.
+The University aims to protect the campus community against vaccine-preventable diseases by requiring students to be vaccinated against and/or screened for certain highly contagious diseases.
+This goal can best be achieved through a mandatory pre-matriculation immunization requirement.

 The following requirements are consistent with West Virginia State Law and with the recommendations of the American College Health Association and the Advisory Committee on Immunization Practices.